Cus D'Amato: Mike Tyson

 After Patterson and Torres' careers ended, D'Amato worked in relative obscurity.
 He eventually moved to Catskill, New York, where he opened a gym, the Catskill Boxing Club.
 There he met and began to work with the future heavyweight champion, "Iron" Mike Tyson, who was in a nearby reform school.
 He adopted Tyson after Tyson's mother died.
 D'Amato trained him over the next few years, encouraging the use of peek-a-boo style boxing, with the hands in front of the face for more protection.
 D'Amato was briefly assisted by Teddy Atlas, and later Kevin Rooney, a protégé of D'Amato, who emphasized elusive movement.

 It is unclear at exactly which age (11 or 12) Tyson first became seriously interested in becoming a professional boxer.
 "Irish" Bobby Stewart, a former Golden Gloves Champion, was approached by Tyson while working as a counselor at the Tryon School For Boys.
-Tyson knew of Stewart's former boxing glory and specifically asked to speak with Stewart who immediately took on a gruff attitude of the subject after witnessing Tyson's terrible behavior in his first days at the school.
+Tyson knew of Stewart's former boxing glory and specifically asked to speak with Stewart who immediately took on a gruff attitude to the subject after witnessing Tyson's terrible behavior in his first days at the school.
 Bobby Stewart introduced Mike Tyson to D'Amato when Tyson was around 12 or 13 years old, after Stewart stated he had taught Tyson all he could about boxing technique and skill.
 D'Amato died a little over a year before Tyson became the youngest world heavyweight titleholder in history at the age of 20 years four months, thus supplanting Patterson's record.
 Rooney would guide Tyson to the heavyweight championship twelve months after D'Amato's death.
 Footage of D'Amato can be seen in Tyson, a 2008 documentary.
 Tyson credits D'Amato with building his confidence and guiding him as a father figure.

+Joe Hadley

+D'Amato also trained amateur boxer Joe Hadley, who became a six-time Golden Gloves of the Memphis and Mid-South.
+Hadley later became notable as a pioneer of mixed martial arts when, in June 22, 1976, he fought a cross-discipline match with the Arkansas Karate Champion, David Valovich.
+To compensate with fighting a karateka, Hadley had to modify D'Amato's pee-ka-boo style to defend against both fists and kicks.
+Hadley managed to knock out Valovich in the first round.